Skip to content

 Background

-The YFQ-44A Fury is Anduril's autonomous combat drone competing in the US Air Force Collaborative Combat Aircraft (CCA) programme, designed to fly as a loyal wingman alongside crewed fighters like the F-35 and F-22.
-It completed captive-carry testing with an inert AIM-120 AMRAAM air-to-air missile in February 2026, the first CCA candidate to reach weapons integration.
+The YFQ-44A Fury is Anduril's autonomous combat aircraft competing in the US Air Force Collaborative Combat Aircraft (CCA) programme, designed to fly as a loyal wingman alongside crewed fighters including the F-35 and F-22.
+It completed captive-carry testing with an inert AIM-120 AMRAAM air-to-air missile, the first CCA candidate to reach weapons integration, and first flew on 31 October 2025.
+Congress allocated $680 million for the CCA programme's current phase.